davesque/thought.place/posts/objects/2017/7/3/pagerank.md

   G &= (1 - p) T + \frac{p}{n} \mathds{1} \mathds{1}^T
 \end{align*}

-This gives us a transition matrix $G$ which has, in effect, been slightly redistributed according to a tuning probability $p$.
-The tuning probability
+What do we have here?
+We have an outer product of $\mathbb{1}$ vectors which will become an $n \times n$ matrix of ones ($n$ being the number of pages in our internet).
+This matrix of ones is multiplied by a scalar $p/n$.
+We've already defined $n$.
+We say that the value $p$ is a "tuning" probability that indicates how likely our walker is during any given step to randomly jump to any page in our internet.
+By multiplying $p/n$ with a matrix of all ones, we get a tuning matrix with our tuning probability $p$ evenly divided across all elements.
+We also multiply our original transition matrix $T$ by the probabilistic complement of $p$ (which is $1 - p$) and sum it with the tuning matrix.

-$p$ represents the likelihood that our random walker will decide to suddenly jump to any other page on the web without following any links on its current page.
+This gives us a matrix $G$ which is a new version of $T$ which has been slightly redistributed according to our tuning probability.
+Now, during any step of our walk, the walker might jump to any other page, but it is most likely to follow the links present on each page.

-Let's calculate a transition matrix $G$ using the $4 \times 4$ transition matrix above and a tuning probability of $1/100$:
+Let's calculate $G$ using the $4 \times 4$ transition matrix above (with the cyclic behavior) and a tuning probability of $1/100$:

 \begin{align*}
   G &= (1 - p) T + \frac{p}{n} \mathds{1} \mathds{1}^T \\